Admiralgade 28

 Admiralgade 28 (formerly Boldhusgade 1) is a Neoclassical building situated at the corner of Admiralgade and Boldhusgade in the Old Town of Copenhagen, Denmark.
 Constructed in 1798–99 by the prolific master builders Philip Lange and Lauritz Laurberg Thrane as part of the rebuilding of the city following the Copenhagen Fire of 1795., it is now part of a large complex of ministerial buildings which comprises the entire block.
 The building was listed in the Danish registry of protected buildings and places in 1950.
 Copenhagen's Student Association (Studenterforeningen) was based in the building from 1824 to 1831 and again from 1742 to 1863.
 Other notable former residents include the music retailers and publishers CCarl Christian Lose den ældre, merchant and Cherry Heering-manufacturer Peter Heering and the graphical studio Pacht & Crone.

 History

 17th century

-The property was by 1653 owned by notarius bublicus Valentin Suhm.
+The property was by 1653 owned by notarius publicus Valentin Suhm.
 After his death, on 26 April 1655, it was by his heirs Michel Suhm and Henrick Suhm sold to Magdalene Carsten Valentinsdatter Suhm (widow of Hendrich Ridemand).
 She was later married to first Otto Heider and then Christen Pedersen (Generalfiskal).
 In June 1684, the property was sold to royal kitchen inspector Edvart (Ewert) Kruse.
 His property was listed in Copenhagen's first cadastre of 1689 as No. 223 in the city's East Quarter.